hams71/Dbt_Demo/README.md

 ### Overview

-- The purpose of doing this was to learn how Tranformations step can be made easy using data build tool (dbt).
+- The purpose of doing this was to learn how the **Tranformations** step can be made easy using data build tool (dbt).
 - Check what different functionalities does dbt support that can save development time.
 - Snowflake was used as a warehouse.
-Free 30 day trail.
+Free 30 day trail when you sign up.

 ---

 ### Data Build Tool

-- dbt enables analytics engineers to transform data in their warehouses by simply writing select statements.
+- dbt enables analytics engineers to transform data in their warehouses by simply writing **select statements**.
-- dbt handles turning these select statements into tables and views.
+- dbt handles turning these select statements into **tables** and **views**.
+These tables can be incremental can dbt will handle that.
 - dbt does the T in ELT (Extract, Load, Transform) processes.
-- dbt provides a web UI that can be used to visualize the lineage of how can is moving.
+- dbt provides a web UI that can be used to visualize the lineage and dependency of models.
 - dbt web UI also provides detail about each model and what it depends on as well the as test cases on certain models.

 <p align="center">